jessebmurray/leverage/README.md

 # leverage
 What does the last 93 years of daily S&amp;P 500 data have to say about the now well-known intra-day leverage?

+All the `leverage` notebooks are nearly identical, except with 15-year periods or 2x instead of the standard 3x leverage.
+The plots shown below are from the [10-year leverage notebook](leverage-10yr.ipynb).

 ![](plots/leverage-10yr-many_lev_curves.png)